1950–1951 Baghdad bombings: Moshe Gat's analysis

 Gat suggests the perpetrators could have been members of the anti-Jewish Istiqlal Party.
 Yehuda Tajar, one of the alleged bombers, said the bombing were carried out by the Muslim Brotherhood.

-According to Gat, "The British Foreign Office, which could hardly be suspected of proZionist tendencies, never stated explicitly that it was the defendants who had thrown the bombs" and "US Embassy reports also cast considerable doubt as to whether the two men convicted were in fact guilty of throwing the bombs. ".
+According to Gat, "The British Foreign Office, which could hardly be suspected of pro-Zionist tendencies, never stated explicitly that it was the defendants who had thrown the bombs" and "US Embassy reports also cast considerable doubt as to whether the two men convicted were in fact guilty of throwing the bombs.".